helixhorned/ljremarkable/README.md

 > Currently, it is possible that a tap on a point in the view will issue a mouse click on
 > a portion that has changed in the time since the tap.

+#### Other

+* It is explicitly a feature to be able to unplug the keyboard from the Pi, even if the application is watching keyboard input (because it was started with group `input` permissions present).

 Details and troubleshooting
 ---------------------------